edgorman/RecipeDex/docs/developer.md

 ## Deployment

-Deploying the service locally is as simple as:
+To deploy the service locally read both __README.md__ files in `frontend` and `backend`.

+To deploy the service in production you must setup a free account with mongodb to use their cloud database.
+Once complete, enter the following information into `backend/.env`

 ```
-./scripts/deploy.sh
+db_username: <database username>
+db_password: <database password>
 ```

-Deploying the service to the cloud might be as simple, still TBD...
+TODO: May need to update gcp app.yaml with user credentials.